gomtuu/import_valkyria/README.md

 http://forum.xentax.com/viewtopic.php?p=76717#p76717

 ## Known Issues

-Blender 2.66 and 2.66a have a bug that causes some textures to be blank in the viewport and in game mode, but not when rendering.
-Use 2.65a or 2.67+ instead.

-Blender frequenty recalculates normal vectors, so there's not really a way to use the normal vectors specified in the game.

 Bones are a little bit weird because this was the best way I could think of to get bones to correspond to the right vertex groups.
 Also, armature